daostack/arc.js_legacy/docs/Wrappers.md

 ## Working with Unwrapped Arc Contracts

 Not all Arc contracts have been given wrapper classes, for example, `Avatar`, `UController` and many more.
-But using `Utils.requireContract` you can obtain a raw TruffleContract for any contract, enabling you to work with the contract just by providing the name of the Arc contract:
+But using `Utils.requireContract` you can obtain a raw [Truffle contract](https://github.com/trufflesuite/truffle-contract) for any contract, enabling you to work with the contract just by providing the name of the Arc contract:

 ```javascript
 import { Utils } from "@daostack/arc.js";